AMUHUMAD98/MathsGame/README.md

 # IF THE ABOVE DOESN’T WORK:
+# Installing Python
+If you don't have Python installed on your machine, you can follow the instructions below:

+Visit the Python official website.
+Go to https://www.python.org.

+Download the Python installer.
+Hover over the Downloads menu and click on the version that is suitable for your operating system.
+As of my knowledge cutoff in September 2021, Python 3.9.7 is the latest stable version.

+Run the installer.
+After the installer is downloaded, run it.
+During the installation, make sure to check the box that says "Add Python to PATH" before you click "Install Now".

 # Installing Visual Studio Code
 Visit the Visual Studio Code website.
 You can download Visual Studio Code from the official website at https://code.visualstudio.com.